 The Project Management Certificate program is a structured series of courses designed to prepare students for careers in the planning and business fields.
 A Penn State certificate is awarded upon successful completion of the four required courses:

 - Project Risk and Change Management

 - Take your career to the next level.
 A Project Management Certificate from Penn State looks great on your résumé or job application.

 - Become more desirable to your current employer.
 Employers are always looking at the bottom line, and project managers help keep costs down.
 Your employer will appreciate that you took the initiative to attend our program.

 - Project management skills can benefit those supervising and working in fields such as engineering, research and development, construction, facilities management, manufacturing, health care, software development, finance, or anyone who manages projects.

 - Increase your credibility.
 A certificate from Penn State is easily recognized and held in high regard by employers.

-This course continues to build upon the lessons learned in the first course, Project Initiation and Planning.
+This course continues to build upon the lessons learned in the first course.
 Content covers the work breakdown structure, project schedule, PERT/GANTT/CP methods, and project integration.

 This course continues along the project cycle and introduces selection criteria, procurement, cost estimating, and control mechanisms.